The Carleman contraction mapping method for quasilinear elliptic equations with over-determined boundary data: Numerical study

 In Step \ref{step update}, we minimize $J_{u_n}$ in $H$.
 Similarly to the discussion in Remark \ref{rem_quasi}, the obtained minimizer $u_{n+1}$ is actually the regularized solution to

-The details in implementation to compute the regularized solution $u_{n + 1}$ were presented in \cite{LeNguyen:2020, Nguyen:CAMWA2020, Nguyens:jiip2020}.
-We do not repeat here.
-In our implementation of Step \ref{step update}, we do not have to truncate the function $F$ using the cut off function $\chi_M$ as in \eqref{cutoff}.
-That means, we compute $u_{n + 1}$ by directly solving \eqref{main_eqn40} using the quasi-reversibility method mentioned in Remark \ref{rem_quasi}.
+The details in implementation to compute the regularized solution $u_{n + 1}$ were presented in \cite{LeNguyen:jiip2022, Nguyen:CAMWA2020, Nguyens:jiip2020}, in which we employ the optimization package already built in Matlab.
+We do not repeat it here.
+We next display our numerical examples.